 From an old city by the sea #3

-Before we begin: press play for an extended reading of a passage from one of my favorite Cheever stories.
+Press play for an extended reading from one of my favorite Cheever stories.
 It’s about a man who, in a sudden fit of inspiration, decides one day to swim through the pools of the upper-class houses that populate his neighborhood to get home, and the hallucinatory turn his journey takes.
 (It shares the same spirit as another short story I read from, by Steven Millhauser, in this previous letter.)

 His own house stood in Bullet Park, eight miles to the south, where his four beautiful daughters would have had their lunch and might be playing tennis.
 Then it occurred to him that, by taking a dog-leg to the southwest, he could reach his home by water.
 His life was not confining, and the delight he took in this thought could not be explained by its suggestion of escape.
 In his mind he saw, with a cartographer’s eye, a string of swimming pools, a quasi-subterranean stream that curved across the county.
 He had made a discovery, a contribution to modern geography; he would name the stream Lucinda, after his wife.
 He was not a practical joker, nor was he a fool, but he was determinedly original, and had a vague and modest idea of himself as a legendary figure.
 The day was beautiful, and it seemed to him that a long swim might enlarge and celebrate its beauty.